DKreutz0/VMWareWorkstationAPI/README.md

-# VMWare Workstation API
+# VMWareWorkstationAPI
-VMWare Workstation RestAPI
+VMWare Workstation RestAPI.

-This Powershel module allows you to interact programmatically with the core VMware hypervisor and virtual machines of the VMware Workstation Pro REST API
+This Powershell module allows you to interact programmatically with the VMware Workstation hypervisor cpore and virtual machines via the VMware Workstation Pro REST API

-Build Virtual Machines on the Desktop via de VMWare Worstation api. this way you can automate tasks such as sequencing software or the automated roll-out of a test environment.
+Build Virtual Machines on the Desktop via Powershell using the VMWare Workstation Rest Api.
+This way you can automate tasks such as sequencing software machine or do automated roll-outs of a test environments, or just cloning or editing Virtual Machines.

 **This Powershell API Modules is currently still under development.
 You may use the code provided in the module freely!**